 Whether you’ve been through a design sprint, an innovation strategy track, or corporate accelerator, the finish line is the pitch.
 It is the moment your innovative efforts get the “go” or “no go”.
 Too often, we see “meh” projects given the green light, and awesome ideas get the thumbs down.
-Pitching successfully is one way to make sure the best ideas aren’t passed over in favor of a mediocre one that gets the nod because of a slick pitch.
+Pitching successfully is one way to make sure the best ideas aren’t passed over in favor of a mediocre one that gets the nod because of a slick presentation.

 The purpose of the pitch